 13. Implement change.
 It can be tempting to think that one vote doesn’t matter, or one signature on a petition — but of course, we all know that it takes collective unity to make things happen.
 Support your own important causes, and never underestimate your own influence.
 Consider a recent victory for sustainability, when a petition instituted on Change.org and signed by 18,500 people resulted in Costco’s decision to stop selling unsustainable fish.

 14. Change a life.
-It can be easy to think that a small amount of money won’t do much, but the reality is that every little bit helps and even a small donation can often make a big difference. $22 a month is all it costs to sponsor a needy child through Children International, one of the many humanitarian agencies that helps overcome poverty through child sponsorship.
+It can be easy to think that a small amount of money won’t do much, but the reality is that every little bit helps and even a small donation can often make a big difference.
+Sponsor a needy child through Children International, one of the many humanitarian agencies that helps overcome poverty through child sponsorship.
 A one-time $20 gift to Heifer International can provide a flock of chicks, each of which can lay up to 200 eggs a year — providing not only food for a poor family, but a source of income.
 My friend Sally volunteers for a literacy program a couple of hours a month, and teaches adults how to read.
 Or consider 76-year-old Dennis Provencher, who has regularly donated blood for more than 46 years; his donations have saved dozens of lives.

 15. Save the earth.
 If you’re reading this blog, you’re probably interested in green living, sustainability and simplicity.
 Across the world, like-minded people are surely and steadily taking steps individually and collectively to live greener and reduce their environmental footprint.
 Consider the growth of farmers’ markets, Community Supported Agriculture, and the increasing demand for organic foods.
 Free range chickens and fair trade coffee are two more examples of better practices that came about because people weren’t afraid to take a stand and demand better options.
 If it seems like the news is constantly full of bad news and one person can’t make a difference environmentally, take heart and remember that sometimes it takes many small steps, consistency and perseverance to accomplish great things.